Charles-Joseph Sax

 Charles-Joseph Sax (1 February 1790 – 26 April 1865) was a Belgian musical instrument maker.
 His son was Adolphe Sax, who invented the saxophone, the saxhorn and the saxotromba.

-Sax was the son of Francoise Elisabeth (Maréchal) and Antoine Joseph Sax.
+Sax was the son of Françoise Élisabeth (Maréchal) and Antoine Joseph Sax.
 He was a maker of wind and brass instruments, as well as of pianos, harps, and guitars.
 Sax was a great instrument maker, and made sure his son had a good education and a leg to stand on for his future.
 He was a careful, strict, and kind father to his son, Adolphe Sax, and played a big part in his son's successful career.

 Instruments built by Charles-Joseph are held in some museum collections.